yshavit/llm-notes/book/03-The-LLM/05-putting-it-together.md

 Pause for a moment.
 This is a milestone.
 You now basically understand how LLM inference works.

+## Stacking transformer blocks

+In the previous chapter, I mentioned that a traditional FFN [has multiple hidden layers](#multiple-layers-figure), but that LLMs don't.
+Instead, LLMs stack multiple transformer blocks.

+Since each transformer block is just an attention layer and an FFN with a single hidden layer, to me this feels similar to a traditional, multi-layered FFN, but with that special-sauce of attention sprinkled throughout.
+(That said, that's not how standard literature describes it.
+People in the field think of transformers as a different architecture, not as a modification of FFNs.)

+{drawio}`Same architecture as the minimal LLM, but with multiple transformer blocks|images/transformer/multi-llm`

+Note that LLMs typically add one final attention layer between the last transformer and the output projection, as shown in the diagram.

+Within each transformer block, the FFN's hidden layer takes input of dimension $d$, expands it to dimension $4d$, and then contracts it back to $d$.
+This approach was mostly just found to empirically work; I don't think it has any deep, _a priori_ rationale.

 :::{warning} WIP
 TODO

 In addition to whatever's in the book, make sure I cover:

 1. Residual connections / skip connections: The attention output gets added back to the input (x + Attention(x)).
-This is crucial for training deep networks.
+This is crucial for training deep networks. **This is why $d = \delta$.
+Otherwise, you'd need yet another learned projection.
 2. Layer normalization: Usually applied before or after attention (or both).
 This is important for training stability.
 Make sure I mention that epsilon is just to avoid dividing by zero.

 > Why Not Use a Conditional instead of always adding epsilon?